 - B. Alternate Admission to the MSBA program will be granted to applicants who satisfy all general requirements for admission noted above with the exception of: - 1.
-Baccalaureate degree with a GPA of 2.0-2.5, and - 2.
-Previous graduate degree awarded, or

-- 3 Submittal of official evidence of a score of 450 or higher on the Graduate Management Aptitude Test (GMAT).
-Student MUST submit the entrance exam for the admission decision. - C. As a general rule, applicants with an earned baccalaureate degree with an overall GPA less than 2.0 will not be admitted.
+Baccalaureate degree with a GPA between 2.0 and 2.5 - 2.
+Previous graduate degree awarded - 3 Official evidence of a score of 450 or higher on the Graduate Management Aptitude Test (GMAT).
+Student MUST submit the entrance exam for the admission decision. - C. As a general rule, applicants with an earned baccalaureate degree with an overall GPA less than 2.0 will not be admitted to the MSBA program.

-MS in Business Administration Degree Requirements:
+Degree Requirements: